How to Select the Best IT Staffing Agency for Your Business

 • What skills & experience are needed?

-• Do we have a well written job description?
+• Do we have a well-written job description?

-• Duration of need (i.e. contract-based or direct / permanent)
+• Duration of need (i.e., contract-based or direct/permanent)

 • Do we have a defined hiring process?

-• Who will participate in interviews?
+• Who will participate in the interviews?

-• What is our hiring criteria?
+• What are our hiring criteria?

 • Who will make the hiring decision?